Seawater

 Pollution, in any form, is a big problem, but it might be a direct consequence of overconsumption.

-Since the beginning of the industrial revolution, we have not stopped using fossil fuels as the primary energy source to keep the economy growing and the factories producing more than we need.
+Since the beginning of the industrial revolution, we have not stopped using fossil fuels as the primary energy source to keep the economy growing and factories producing more than we need.

 We are today facing the consequences of the indiscriminate use of hydrocarbons.
 The United Nations Intergovernmental Panel on Climate Change has declared that we are balancing on the ledge of environmental collapse if we don’t act now.

-Even if we adopt hydrogen, or any other clean power source, continuing with our current levels of overconsumption will still strain our planet’s resources beyond its capacity to replenish them.
+Even if we adopt hydrogen or any other clean power source, continuing with our current levels of overconsumption will still strain our planet’s resources beyond its capacity to replenish them.

 To make a real difference, we must not only embrace cleaner energy sources but also address our unsustainable consumption habits with plastics, clothing, meat, and electronic devices.